 It is clear from Jesus' teaching that He doesn't want us to come thoughtlessly into God's presence.
 Any praying based on Jesus' model will include expressions of reverence to God.
 It will acknowledge the coming Kingdom.

 Jesus taught us how to present to God our daily needs.
 And He models for us a prayer for forgiveness-both the receiving and the giving.
 He also shows us that we have the privilege of asking for divine guidance.

 Then our Lord follows up this model prayer, with an emphasis on the need for perseverance in prayer.

 He assures us that God is good to those that wait (meaning trust or hope) upon Him, and that our prayers will be answered.

 In all of this, there is no hint of a secret, heavenly language.
 Surely, if there was a better way to pray than the intelligent use of our own native language, Jesus would have told us.

 One of the most delightful books on prayer I've ever seen is based on the premise that God wants us to pray in our own language and dialect.
 It is titled God Is No Stranger.
 I first saw a copy of it at the missionary editor's home in the mountains of Haiti.

 The book is a collection of prayers by Haitian Christians, illustrated with black and white photographs of Haitian life.
 The prayers are colorful, simple, brief, and direct.
 They obviously flow right out of the daily lives of those believers.
-They are exactly the kind of prayers Jesus taught us to pray in Luke 11.
+They are exactly the kind of prayer Jesus taught us to pray in Luke 11.